BNasmith/PTForsyth/PTFWorkofChrist.md

 afraid of death, and rise to the man who delivers us from it.
-But we are not afraid of that worse thing than death from which Christ came to
+But we are not afraid of that worse thing than death from which Christ came to [16]{.pagenum}

-16 THE DIFFERENCE BETWEEN

 deliver us.
 Christ's death was not a case of heroism simply, it was a case of redemption.
 It acted upon dull and dead hearts.
 It was a death which had to evoke a feeling not only latent but paralysed, not only asleep but dead.
-What does Paul say? " While we were yet without strength, Christ died for us " without power, without feeling, as the full meaning is.
+What does Paul say?
+"While we were yet without strength, Christ died for us"---without power, without feeling, as the full meaning is.

 Let me illustrate.
-Take a poet like Words- worth.
+Take a poet like Wordsworth.
 When he began to publish his poetry he was received, just as Browning was received later, with ridicule and contempt.
-The greatest critic of the time began an article in the leading critical organ of the day by saying, " This will never do."
+The greatest critic of the time began an article in the leading critical organ of the day by saying, "This will never do."
 But it has done; and it has done for Jeffrey's critical reputation.
 Lord Jeffrey wrote himself down as one who was incapable of gauging the future, however much he might be capable of understanding the literature of the past.
-Some of you may remember I remember perfectly well the same kind of thing in the penny papers about Browning when he was fighting for recognition.
-I re- member, when I was a student, reading articles in luminaries like The Standard which sneered and jeered at Browning, just as smaller men to- day would sneer at men of like originality.
-But
+Some of you may remember---I remember perfectly well---the same kind of thing in the penny papers about Browning when he was fighting for recognition.
+I remember, when I was a student, reading articles in luminaries like *The Standard* which sneered and jeered at Browning, just as smaller men to-day would sneer at men of like originality.
+But [17]{.pagenum}

-GOD'S SACRIFICE AND MAN'S 17

 Wordsworth and Browning have conquered.
 I take another case.
 Turner was assailed with even more ridicule when he exposed his works to the British public.
-What would have hap- pened to Turner if Ruskin had not arisen to be his prophet I do not know.
+What would have happened to Turner if Ruskin had not arisen to be his prophet I do not know.
 His pictures might not even have been mouldering in the cellars of the National Gallery.
 They might have been